CoEDL/hermes/README.md

 This piece of software is the product of academic research at the University of Queensland by Nicholas Lambourne, Gautier Durantin and the CoEDL group.
 If you use the software or code in an academic setting, please be sure to cite it appropriately as follows:

-> Lambourne, N. and Durantin, G. (2018).
+> Lambourne, N., Durantin, G. and Nguyen, J. (2018).
 Hermes: The Language Resource Creator.
 The University of Queensland: Centre of Excellence for the Dynamics of Language.

 ## Acknowledgements